Karmaz95/Snake_Apple/README.md

   --dump_section __SEGMENT,__section
                         Dump '__SEGMENT,__section' to standard output as a raw bytes
-  --bundle_structure    Print the structure of the app bundle --bundle_info         Print the Info.plist content of the app bundle (JSON
-                        format)
-  --bundle_info_syntax_check
-                        Check if bundle info syntax is valid --bundle_frameworks   Print the list of frameworks in the bundle --bundle_plugins      Print the list of plugins in the bundle

 CODE SIGNING ARGS:
   --verify_signature    Code Signature verification (if the contents of the